sathwick-p/gprxy/docs/go.doc.md

 ### Debugging auth failure and SASL

-Now after writing all this code I wanted to start testing the proxy on whether everything is working as expected, and this is where I face my next big challenge for which I have to write code tomorrow.
+After wiring this up, I started testing — and ran into this:

 I was getting this error log saying: